-The Grand Orange Lodge of Ireland recognised a few years ago that the credibility of the Orange Order has been severely damaged within the Protestant community.
+The Grand Orange Lodge of Ireland recognised a few years ago that the credibility of the Orange Order had been severely damaged within the Protestant community.
 The Drumcree debacle (Poratadown, County Armagh) that began in the 1990s left its mark on the public perception of Orangeism.
-Protestants who ordinarily would have considered joining the Orange Order have shunned the Order, being sickened by its disorderly antics.
-They have given their committment to other more fruitful interests.
+Protestants who ordinarily would have considered joining the Orange Order have been shunning the Order, being sickened by its disorderly antics.
+They have given their commitment to other more fruitful interests.
 Many were disgusted at the street disorder the Orange leaders encouraged and defended throughout Northern Ireland a few years back.
 The 12th of July became associated with tension, violence and paramilitary-style road-blocks.
 This is still very fresh in the minds of most Ulster Protestants.
 Today, instead of staying for the parades over the July fortnight, many Protestants leave the country in their thousands to escape the drama of the parading season.
 This would have been unheard of 30 years ago.

 The Orange Order has consequently been in desperate need of a face-lift.
 Internal division (resulting in falling numbers) and an abysmal public image has meant it was in urgent need of a complete make-over.
 In 2008 the Orange Order decided to rebrand itself.
 It was decided that there was a grave need to present a softer image to the public rather than the hard sectarian one that had been generated in recent years.
 Orangeism was trying to encourage younger Protestants back into its ranks.